johnathanvman/F6/index.md

 				}
 				if(unit(s[2]).Name == "Harpy Queen"){
 					if(map[party.y][party.x].name == "Boss"){
-						Entrys = [" As the Queen bends over to inspect her trove of riches, I kneel behind and seize her haunches."]
+						Entrys = ["As the Queen bends over to inspect her trove of riches, I kneel behind and seize her haunches."]
 					}else{
-						Entrys = [" The queen rubs her belly and says she's about to lay an egg.
+						Entrys = ["The queen rubs her belly and says she's about to lay an egg.
 I motion to OBJECTSHORT, and offer to help.
 She leans on it as I kneel behind her.
 I start licking her slit and feel something move within.
 With the help of my tongue and fingers, an egg pokes its way out.
 I encase her entire mound with my lips and start sucking.
 She moans as the egg makes it's way out, and I slurp it down.
 She giggles and asks me how my breakfast was.
 When she tries moving away I seize her by the haunches."]
 					}
 					Entrys[0] += " She looks back and sighs.
 Once again I dive between her thighs, and start exploring the familiar flavor.
 I rediscover her weak spot and get her crying out almost immediately.
 While still pleasuring her, I squeeze one of her cheeks into mine.
 Her juices are continuously gushing out, and I use them to stretch around the rest of her behind.
 Tailfeathers brush against me as I keep my tongue writhing inside her.
 She pushes herself deeper when she cums, and her body quivers as I swallow it down.
 She's too winded to talk once inside, and I listen to her labored breathing soften as she digests."
+				}
+				if(unit(s[2]).Name == "Drow Queen"){//TODO: <CURRENT BOOKMARK>
+					if(map[party.y][party.x].name == "Boss"){
+						Entrys = ["I approach the queen as she sits in her throne once more.
+She's wearing her crown again, and is probability thinking about ruling her underground kingdom again.
+I take a knee before her, and offer a foot massage.
+She gladly accepts, and I get to work.
+Once she's relaxed, her eyes slowly droop shut.
+She doesn't notice as I gently start slurping my way up her leg.
+She finally looks down as my lips are wrapped around her thigh.
+Words fail her as she's tugged closer, and she gasps when I reach her slit.
+She struggles with the conflicting motivations of survival and pleasure before she gives in and starts rubbing her clit.
+Her first orgasm lubricates my throat, and I start swallowing her more earnestly.
+Her free leg lifts above her as she keeps masturbating.
+She uses her remaining hand to tuck her breasts into my mouth, and cums again when her nipples scrape against my teeth!
+Three more gulps finish her off.
+She kisses me on the nose during the first, the second claims her curled toes, and the third one slurps up her dainty fingers.
+Once inside, she rubs herself with all the grace of a hurricane, and cries out in bliss til the bitter end."]
+					}else{
+						Entrys = ["I approach the queen as she complains about her aching feet.
+I tell her we can take a break, and she take a seat on OBJECTSHORT.
+I take a knee before her, and offer a foot massage.
+She gladly accepts, and I get to work.
+Once she's relaxed, her eyes slowly droop shut.
+She doesn't notice as I suck on her toes, nor when I gently start slurping my way up her leg.
+She finally looks down as my lips are wrapped around her thigh.
+Her face turns to a pout, but she gasps when I reach her slit.
+She quickly gives in and starts rubbing her clit.
+Her first orgasm lubricates my throat, and I start swallowing her more earnestly.
+Her free leg lifts above her as she keeps masturbating.
+She uses her remaining hand to tuck her breasts into my mouth, and cums again when her nipples scrape against my teeth!
+Three more gulps finish her off.
+She kisses me on the nose during the first, the second claims her curled toes, and the third one slurps up her dainty fingers.
+Once inside she rubs herself with all the grace of a hurricane, and cries out in bliss 'til the bitter end."]
+					}
 				}
 			}
 		}else if(s[1]==0 && s[2] < 100 && map[party.y][party.x].hostile){